 Morihei Ueshiba - O Sensei

 Aikido, 合気道, is a Japanese Martial Art created by Morihei Ueshiba (1883~1969).
 He is also known to aikidōkas (Aikido practitioners) as O Sensei or Great Teacher.
-The physical side of Aikido consisting of throws and joint techniques similar to jiujutsu and other movements akin to kenjutsu.
+The physical side of Aikido consists of throws and joint techniques similar to jiujutsu and other movements akin to kenjutsu.
 However, O Sensei felt that his system was unique in that it united mind, body, and spirit of the practitioner in such a way to overcome an opponent without resorting to a clash of arms.

 Aikido training is intended to promote physical and mental training, according to the proficiency level of each practitioner regardless of age or gender.
 Aikido training is not only good for health, but also develops self-confidence useful in daily life.